MinnPost/minnpost-hazmat/README.md

 1. Go into the template directory: `cd minnpost-hazmat`
 1. Install NodeJS packages: `npm install`
 1. Install Bower components: `bower install`
+1. (optional) Use a [virtualenv](https://pypi.python.org/pypi/virtualenv).
+If you don't use a `virtualenv`, you may have to use `sudo` to install Python packages.
+1. Install Python packages: `pip install -r requirements.txt`

 ### Running